azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 Apple only provides a single useful claim in their ID tokens, the `sub` claim.
 You should map this to both the User ID and Display Name claims.
 ![Claims mapping in Azure AD B2C](media/b2c_claimsmapping.jpg)

 _Note: even if you include the `name` or `email` scopes, nether will not be included as claims in the token which Azure AD B2C receives from Apple.
 Apple provides these values in a non-standard way as part of the authorization response payload.
-Azure AD B2C will not be able to read these values and you should collect them from the user separately._
+Azure AD B2C will not be able to read these values and you should collect them from the user separately if needed._

-## Using **Sign in with Apple** in a custom policy

-_Coming soon!_